 • Origination fee: Some lenders charge this fee to help cover the costs of processing your loan and disbursing the funds.

-• Late fee: Many lenders charge this fee if you miss a payment.
+• Late payment fee: Many lenders charge this fee if you miss a payment.
 Depending on the lender, you may get a grace period between your due date and when the fee is assessed.

 • Returned payment fee: If you try to make a payment but don’t have enough money in your checking account to cover it and no overdraft protection, some lenders may charge you a fee for the failed transaction.

-So as you’re shopping around, make sure you read the fine print to understand the cost of refinancing student loans with that particular lender.
+As you’re shopping around, make sure you read the fine print to understand the cost of refinancing student loans with that particular lender.

 Serious savings.
 Save thousands of dollars